chessformer-lens/chessformer_lens/README.md

 python app.py
 ```

-That's it.
-The first launch downloads the Maia3-5M weights (~20 MB) from
+The first launch downloads the Maia3-5M transformer weights (~20 MB) from
 Hugging Face and a native window opens (no browser needed).

 Requires **Python 3.10+** and an internet connection on first run.